debarghyaRONIN/LocalFlow-ML/ARCHITECTURE2.md

    - Configure applications to connect to services in Minikube
    - Use port-forwarding for accessing Kubernetes services

-2. **Docker Compose** (optional)
+2. **Desktop Application Distribution**
-   - Alternative lightweight setup for development
+   - Package as native installers using jpackage
-   - Includes Java services and databases
+   - Support for Windows, macOS, and Linux
-   - Connects to Minikube services
+   - Auto-update mechanism using Update4j or similar

-### Kubernetes Deployment
+### Kubernetes Backend Deployment

 1. **Container Images**
-   - Dockerfiles for Java applications
+   - Dockerfiles for Java backend services
    - Multi-stage builds for optimized images

 2. **Kubernetes Resources**